Nigerian banks incur $1billion in loan losses, blame macro-economic conditions

 This is according to data collated from the 2023 half-year financial statements released by the banks in the last few weeks.

-In terms of local currency, the losses amount to over N730 billion for the first two quarters of the year, dwarfing the N163 billion incurred over the same period last year.
+In terms of local currency, the losses amount to over N698 billion for the first two quarters of the year, dwarfing the N115 billion incurred over the same period last year.

-It’s worth noting that Access Bank, Nigeria’s most substantial financial institution by total assets, has not yet released its audited accounts for the first half of the year.
+When Ecobank (ETI) is included the total value of loans impaired rises to N748 billion in the first half of the year.
+Union Bank is yet to release its second quarter results so its loan losses were not added.
+However, it reported N2 billion in loan losses in the first quarter of the year.

 Rising Inflation and Interest Rates fuel losses

-Note: This article was updated to reflect new information.